monkstone/monkstone.github.com/_posts/2015-10-09-generative.md

 categories: jruby_art update
 ---

-There is this excellent book on processingbook [Generative Gestaltung, ISBN: 978-3-87439-759-9][generative] and the authors have just released the [code updated to run with processing-3.0][code].
+There is this excellent book on processing [Generative Gestaltung, ISBN: 978-3-87439-759-9][generative], and the authors have just released the [code updated to run with processing-3.0][code].
 Here is one the sketches translated to JRubyArt.

 Here's a chance to show your ruby chops by translating some more....

-And send me a tweet [@monkstoneT][twitter]
+And send me a tweet @[monkstoneT][twitter]

 {% highlight ruby %}
 # p_1_0_01.rb